RandomStudio/tether/README.md

 Or use the [Tether CLI](https://github.com/RandomStudio/tether/tree/main/utilities/cli) utilities to:

-- Subscribe to all messages passing through the MQTT Broker without affecting anything: `tether-receive --host localhost`
+- Subscribe to all messages passing through the MQTT Broker without affecting anything: `tether receive`
-- List all known Agents, Topics and Plugs on the system: `tether-topics --host localhost`
+- List all known Agents, Topics and Plugs on the system: `tether topics`
-- Record data from one or multiple Agents (even a whole system!) using `tether-record` and `tether-playback`
+- Record data from one or multiple Agents (even a whole system!) using `tether record` and `tether playback`

 ![Tether Topics CLI screenshot](./docs/tether-topics.png)